ukparliament/weeknotes.data-search/2018/05/index.md

 [Jianhan](https://twitter.com/jianhanzhu) worked with Wojciech and [Samu](https://twitter.com/langsamu) to create an 'interim data source' to provide committee data which is either not in the Members' Names Information Service (MNIS) or is in MNIS but is incorrect and can't be fixed.
 To help editors, this has been pre-populated with data from MNIS where possible.
 The orchestration has also been deployed to grab data from the interim data source and push it to the data platform.
 Progress on getting this into website production is reliant on the product team filling in the data source and either creating new queries or working with Data and Search to create them.

-Chris has been working on importing Government Organisation data into the platform.
+Chris has been working on importing government organisation data into the platform.
 Queries still need to be created to get this information onto the website.
 He's now chatting to Anya about answering bodies.
 There's some fuzziness here because whilst all committees, government organisations, government departments and answering bodies are groups, not all government organisations are government departments, not all answering bodies are government departments and some but not all committees are answering bodies.
 And we haven't even got to laying bodies yet.
 Our world is full of non-exclusive sets.
 Despite its detractors, at this point we'd like to express our gratitude to [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework).

 [Raphael](https://twitter.com/RaphaelLeung) has started to look at importing [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) identifiers for [parliament periods](https://beta.parliament.uk/parliaments).
 Michael feels this will be very cool.